 - Ecuador: Comparative Ecology and Conservation

-- Ecuador: Culture and Development
+- Ecuador: Development, Politics, and Languages

 - Panama: Tropical Ecology, Marine Ecosystems, and Biodiversity Conservation